 Paid time off (PTO) is an employer-provided benefit that grants employees compensation for personal time off, vacation days, federal holidays, sick leave, and maternity and paternity leave.
 Paid time off policies are not a requirement of the Fair Labor Standards Act (FLSA).

 As the needs of the modern employee have evolved, so have state and federal paid time off (including sick leave) policies.
-Even though paid time off is not a requirement of the FLSA, a recent survey suggests some employees would prefer more time off in lieu of a raise.
+Even though paid time off is not a requirement of the FLSA, a recent PTO survey suggests some employees would prefer more time off in lieu of a raise.
 As a result of demand, many states have mandated their own paid time off and sick leave policies.

 July 1, 2017 — Several states passed mandatory paid sick leave laws.
 Employees that meet certain criteria in Arizona, Minneapolis, Georgia, and Chicago now have the right to earn sick leave on average, 24 to 40 hours per year.
 These laws protect workers, should an employer try to terminate employees for using accrued sick leave.